rchristie95/SSEPathSampling/ReadMe.txt

 If you do not have access to the toolbox, you can replace parfor loops with for loops to run the code in serial.
 Requirements
 MATLAB: Make sure MATLAB is installed.
 Parallel Computing Toolbox: Required for efficient parallel computations.
-Without this toolbox, code performance may be slower.
+Without this toolbox, change parfor loops to for loops, performance may be slower.
 Usage
 Download the Repository: Clone this repo using: bash